junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 Anakin hums noncommittally.

-They wind through a back alley way where the constant patrolling droids and troops are out of sight almost all the time.
+They wind through a back alley way where the constant patrolling droids and troopers are out of sight almost all the time.
 And then go through an underground deserted pipe system where half the time they have to climb through the pipe on all fours, which eventually come out leading to the far inland of the Level.

 Obi-Wan is pretty confident none of the people on the Upper Level would ever find out this passageway for a million years.